 - 10.0 ng/mL and above is dangerous and should be discussed with your doctor immediately

-Age-specific PSA reference ranges refer to using different PSA cutoffs for recommending a biopsy.
+These reference ranges refer to using different PSA levels to help the physician make a recommendation for a biopsy.
 The age ranges are as follows:

 - 40-49: 2.5